dead-claudia/thallium/CONTRIBUTING.md

 - File names are lower cased, and namespaces are capitalized like constructors, except for ones imported from Node builtins and ones treated as values.

-- `exports.foo = bar` is preferred over `module.exports.foo = bar`, but default exports like `module.exports = foo` are okay, as long as nothing else is exported.
+- `exports.foo = bar` is preferred over `module.exports.foo = bar`, but default exports like `module.exports = foo` are okay, as long as that's the only thing exported.

 - Named exports are also preferred to static members on default exports.
 For example: